 For the Greeks, Taurus shows up in a variety of situations.
 It is the Bull that Zeus turns into when he abducts Europa, while the mortal woman Io is transformed into a Bull by Zeus when he fears that Hera will find his lover and kill her, the Cretan Bull (and father of the Minotaur) is the famous Taurus that a mortal woman fell in love with and that Hercules was tasked with capturing.
 In the cluster of Greek stories, one of the aspects of Taurus that stands out is strength and endurance.
 In each case the Bull is chosen – either as the best animal to turn into to avoid capture or worse or as the animal the hero must conquer in order to prove his worth – because of its unusual strength and ability to protect itself.

 Certain natural features like horns, powerful hooves, and exceptional strength all speak to the Bull’s power and endurance.
 The Inuit version of Taurus is one of the few that sees the starry constellation not as a Bull but as a Bear, specifically a Polar Bear that a number of dogs (all represented by stars of course) are holding at bay – this story too speaks to the strength and endurance long associated with this star sign.

 The Druids and Celtic tribes also honored Taurus and several significant solar festivals were held at various points in the Sun’s journey through the star cluster.
 The Bull also shows up in several European myths, ballads, and fairytales.
-In folklore from the British Isles the Faerie Folk were believe to cultivate white Bulls and Cows that had red-tipped ears, and in the Ballad of Tam Lin one of the creatures that Tam Lin turns into before taking on his true form is that of the Bull.
+In folklore from the British Isles, the Faerie Folk were believed to cultivate white Bulls and Cows that had red-tipped ears, and in the Ballad of Tam Lin, one of the creatures that Tam Lin turns into before taking on his true form is that of the Bull.